winitzki/scall/tutorial/programming_dhall.md

 The [HIT paper](https://www.researchgate.net/publication/2813507) gives an algorithm for converting a recursive function into a hylomorphism.
 [Another paper](https://www.researchgate.net/publication/2649019) describes an extension of the HIT algorithm for mutually recursive functions.
-In this book, we will limit our consideration to the simple HIT algorithm for a single recursive function.
+In this book, we will only explain the simple HIT algorithm for a single recursive function.

 The HIT algorithm works only for recursive code of a certain restricted form:

 - The code must have a single top-level pattern matching expression that decides whether (and how many) recursive calls are needed.
 - Each pattern-matching branch may have zero or more recursive calls.
 The number of recursive calls must be known _statically_ within each pattern-matching branch.
-- Recursive calls are not nested: the arguments of recursive calls are computed without any further recursive calls.
+- Recursive calls are not nested: the arguments of all recursive calls are computed without any further recursive calls.

 Code of that form can be described by this Haskell skeleton: